 Traveler shot dead at ticket counter in Venezuelan airport

-CARACAS, Venezuela – Venezuelan authorities say a traveler has been shot to death at the ticket counter of Caracas' international airport in the latest tragedy to befall the country's main connection to the world.
+CARACAS, Venezuela – A traveler was shot to death Tuesday at the ticket counter of Caracas' international airport in the latest tragedy to befall the country's main connection to the world.

+An airport security video circulating on social media shows another man with a handbag walk calmly past a group of bystanders and shoot at the victim before fleeing on foot.
+Authorities said they were investigating but gave no details other than to say the victim was from the Dominican Republic.

-Local media say the victim arrived from the Dominican Republic and was switching terminals for a connecting flight when unknown assailants shot him Tuesday.
-The chief prosecutor's office says an employee of local airline La Venezolana was also shot in the arm before the assailants fled.
+Local media reported the dead man was a lawyer and was waiting for a connecting domestic flight to the western Venezuela city of Maracaibo after arriving from the Dominican Republic.
+An employee of the local airline La Venezolana was also shot in the arm.

 Colombian airline Avianca last month became the latest foreign carrier to pull out of Venezuela over security concerns as the country struggles with crime and political turmoil.

-The almost always empty Maiquetia airport was voted the eighth worst in the world in a recent survey of travelers by the Sleeping in Airports website.
+The almost always empty Maiquetia airport was voted the eighth worst in the world in a recent survey of travelers by the Sleeping in Airports website based on criteria such as cleanliness, food options and security.